 - the performance of financial audits; and

-- the independence of the auditor and the entity authorised to audit financial statements.13
+- the independence of the auditor and the entity authorised to audit financial statements.12

-Polish law does not provide for any specific whistle-blowing regulations for listed companies (although provisions regarding whistle-blowing procedures mitigating anti-bribery risks are currently subject to parliamentary works).
-Obviously, auditors responsible for examining a company's financial statements and books play an important gatekeeping role.
+Polish law does not provide for any specific whistle-blowing regulations for listed companies (although provisions regarding whistle-blowing procedures mitigating anti-bribery risks are currently subject to parliamentary work).
+Obviously, auditors responsible for examining a company's financial statements and books perform an important gatekeeping role.
 Nonetheless, there is a general trend towards implementing internal whistle-blowing systems in line with the compliance regulations introduced by corporations internally.
-At present, almost every listed company has such internal procedures in place, or is in the process of adopting the same.
+At present, almost every listed company has internal procedures in place for this purpose, or is in the process of adopting them.

 The visible practice of the implementation of risk management and internal compliance regulations is a sign that the tone from the top (i.e., ethical business standards set by top management) is slowly but steadily breaking through to Polish corporate society.
-However, as usual, reality is different from theory, since it is created by managers who are not always appointed as a result of a contest.
+However, as usual, reality is different from theory, since it is created by managers who are not always appointed by means of a contest.

 ii Corporate social responsibility

-We observe a general tendency for higher expectations among corporations: increasingly, more businesses and their top management focus not only on gaining financial profit, but also on supporting values and goals promoted and supported worldwide.
+We observe a general tendency for higher expectations among corporations: increasingly, more businesses and their top management focus not only on gaining financial profit but also on supporting values, and goals promoted and supported worldwide.
 An example of these values and goals is described in the UN 2030 Agenda for Sustainable Development, raising such issues as affordable, decent work and economic growth, and partnerships between governments, the private sector and civil society.
-A more detailed example of cooperation between the private and public sectors and their joint cooperation is the Paris Agreement on climate change adopted during the UN conference held in 2015 in Paris.
+A more detailed example of cooperation between the private and public sectors and their joint cooperation is the Paris Agreement on climate change adopted during the UN conference held in Paris in 2015.

 These trends are also visible from the Polish perspective, and Polish corporations are expected to live up to a set of general social, economic and climate expectations.
 However, no general corporate responsibility rules are implemented in this respect, especially in corporate law.
 What is being introduced internally for all company's employees, managers and members of supervisory boards are certain ethical and business conduct standards.